Cotton fiber | Describe different types of cotton fiber

 Cotton fiber

 This ancient crop has been used as the basis for textile products for many centuries.
 There are about 50 species of cotton that are cultivated in tropical and subtropical regions.
 However, in the case of clothing, the quality of the cotton variety is far from equal.
 The value of cotton is largely determined by its fiber length.
-When longer the fiber, the higher the quality of the cotton.
+The longer the fiber, the higher the quality of the cotton.
 Some types of cotton fibers have short fibers while others have long or even extra-long staple fibers (ELS).
 Yarn made from extra-long fibers produces more durable and softer fabrics.
 High-street clothing uses mostly cotton fibers that are short or medium length.
 And expensive luxury designer brands sometimes use ELS as premium cotton for clothing like T-shirts.
 But this is not always the case.
 A high price does not mean that high-quality cotton is always used.

 How about extra-long-staple cotton fiber?

 This variety of cotton fiber was discovered in the British West Indies in the early 18th century.
 It grows in medium-sized trees that are tropical, frost-sensitive, perennial, and require plenty of sun heat, high humidity, and rainfall.
-To be classified as Extra Long Staple Cotton Fiber, the average length of the fiber must be more than 35mm.
+To be classified as extra-long staple Cotton Fiber, the average length of the fiber must be more than 35mm.
 As a result of ELS's long and strong fibers, fabrics, and T-shirts are generally softer, more durable, and ultimately longer lasting than conventional cotton varieties.

 Different types of cotton fiber